 - 17. The Supreme Court granted permission to ABTA Ltd ("ABTA") (a trade association representing British travel agents) to intervene in the appeal. - 18.
-The parties agree that clause 5.10(b) was intended to replicate the terms of regulation 15(2)(c) which, in turn, was intended to implement article 5 of the Directive.
-It is further agreed that liability under regulation 15 cannot be excluded by any contractual term (regulation 15(5)).
+The parties agreed that clause 5.10(b) was intended to replicate the terms of regulation 15(2)(c) which, in turn, was intended to implement article 5 of the Directive.
+It was further agreed that liability under regulation 15 cannot be excluded by any contractual term (regulation 15(5)).
 The defence in contract is coextensive with the statutory defence. - 19.
-The principal submissions made on behalf of Mrs X in relation to the second main issue are as follows:
+The principal submissions made on behalf of Mrs X in relation to the first issue were as follows: - (1) The contract was designed to provide the consumer with an enjoyable experience.
+The tour operator was undertaking to provide a holiday of a certain quality and this encourages a broad, not a narrow, interpretation of the holiday services contracted for.